-When starting the Augmentative and Alternative Communication (AAC) journey, it is very important to personalize the system so it suits the AAC user’s preferences and individual needs.
-Out of the box, an AAC system may not do or say exactly what we want it to.
+When starting the Augmentative and Alternative Communication (AAC) journey, it is very important to personalize the system so it suits the communicators preferences and individual needs.
+Out of the box, a communication device or app may not do or say exactly what we want it to.

 This article will outline considerations for this personalization.
 This includes ways to personalize fringe vocabulary, and ways to customize the AAC system: for voice, appearance and access.